-To enable children to access the Service, the Board of Directors will release an educator/s to accompany children on the connecting bus and then distribute them to their home bus.
+To enable children to access the Service, the Director will release an educator/s to accompany children on the connecting bus and then distribute them to their home bus.

 This is an additional service we provide which enables children primarily from rural areas and as specified below, to access the Service.